 Cash + Miles fares are only available on select tickets in certain markets if you don’t have a Delta SkyMiles Amex card.

 There’s no doubt that you’ll earn faster with Chase Sapphire.
 You’ll get double miles on all travel purchases, not just airfare.
 That includes car rentals, taxis, trains, hotels and more.
-Plus you’ll also earn twice the miles at restaurants, which can add up fast if you like to eat out.
-All other purchases earn one mile per dollar.
+Plus you’ll also

 With the Delta Amex, you’ll get double miles on Delta purchases only.
 Everything else earns one mile per dollar.